 According to the Whiplash Reforms Report , there were 650,000 road traffic accident claims made in 2020 of which 550,000 were in relation to whiplash related injuries.
 The impact of two vehicles colliding has enough force to jolt the body, causing an unnatural and forceful movement.

 If a third party’s negligent actions are the direct cause of a road traffic accident that has resulted in a whiplash soft tissue injury, then you could have grounds to pursue soft tissue injury claims.
-In order to make a claim for a whiplash injury, you will be required to provide evidence that you’ve been injured due to another’s negligence.
+In order to make a claim for a whiplash injury, you will be required to provide evidence.
+You’d need to show that you’ve been injured due to another’s negligence.
 You may also be asked to partake in a medical examination.
 For more information about whiplash claims and how our panel of solicitors could be of service, read our whiplash claims guide.

-Alternatively, get in touch with our team to find out more about claiming for soft tissue damage after a car accident.
+Alternatively, get in touch with our team to find out more.
+We could provide insight about claiming for soft tissue damage after a car accident.